ariorostami/GitHub-AutoCommenter/README.md

 3) run `githubCommenter.py`
 4) When prompted:

-  a) Paste the link of your repo into terminal,
+  a) Paste the link to your commit into terminal,

   b) Then the text of your comment,